Celtic Horoscope

 - Published on

-Discover the tree that represents you
+Discover the tree that represents you according to your birth date

 Read more horoscopes

-Trees at the Equinoxes:
+Trees of the Equinoxes:

 Olive (September 23) for the Autumn Equinox or Spring Equinox in the Southern Hemisphere.